Faculty Mentoring Program

 The success of junior faculty in establishing their careers is of utmost importance to the department.
 Therefore, all new faculty joining the department will be assigned a mentoring committee.
 This committee shall continue to provide support to junior faculty through their application for promotion and tenure.

-Some research groups, e.g. the Center for Neuroscience, have very effective faculty mentoring plans.
+Some research groups, e.g. the Department of Neuroscience, have very effective faculty mentoring plans.
 If a junior faculty member is aligned with such a unit, they can participate in the faculty mentoring plan of the unit or the Department of Biochemistry plan.
 Because the department performs teaching and service assignments as well as promotion and tenure evaluations, a departmental mentor may still be assigned to help with issues of career development as it relates to teaching and service.

 "The major strength of our the mentoring program is it’s people, the participating faculty are incredibly enthusiastic to help in any way they can.
 Their collective insights into in navigating career issues has been invaluable to me.
 Having the input of the mentoring program was highly advantageous to my securing funding for the lab, and even at the federal level."